 The cost of LNG EC is fully reimbursed when it is sold with a prescription to medical card holders, and it is delivered free of charge to low-income populations as well as to rape victims.
 The cost of UPA EC is reimbursed to the patient only if that patient is four or five days post coitus, and it is also delivered free of charge to low-income populations.
 In December 2017 the health authorities announced that medical card holders can obtain EC pills free of charge directly from the pharmacies (6) without presenting a GP prescription.

 Guidelines & common practices

-Although there are no guidelines in Ireland devoted to EC, most practitioners in Ireland use Emergency Contraception: Clinical Effectiveness Unit, published in 2011 by the Faculty of Sexual and Reproductive Healthcare.
+Although there are no guidelines devoted to EC, most practitioners in Ireland use the ones published by the UK Faculty of Sexual and Reproductive Healthcare.
 In 2015 and 2016 respectively, the Pharmaceutical Society of Ireland issued guidance for pharmacists on the safe supply of non-prescription UPA and LNG EC pills.